raddy100/raddy100/README.md

 | Aug 2026 | 17,427 lines | 376 | 15 ADRs |

-**Headline result.** Six strategies for bracing the frame against buckling — guy nets, strut bundles, battens, tensegrity retrofits, added prestress, subdivision — were analysed and eliminated, each with a number.
+**Headline result.** Six strategies for bracing the frame against buckling — guy nets, strut bundles, battens, tensegrity retrofits, added prestress, subdivision — were analyzed and eliminated, each with a number.
 The pattern only appeared with all six on the table: every one was bracing an error that a longer part does not accumulate.
 Replacing bead stacks with single extruded tubes **removed the failure mode outright, by roughly 450×**, and buckling stopped governing the design.